chaos-mesh/chaos-mesh/doc/pod_chaos.md

 * **action** defines the specific chaos action for the pod.
 In this case, it is pod failure.
 * **mode** defines the mode to run chaos action.
 Supported mode: `one / all / fixed / fixed-percent / random-max-percent`.
 * **duration** defines the duration for each chaos experiment.
-In the sample file above, the pod failure lasts for 30 seconds.
+The value of the `Duration` field is `30s`, which indicates that pod failure will last 30 seconds.
 * **selector** is used to select pods that are used to inject chaos actions.
 * **scheduler** defines the scheduler rules for the running time of the chaos experiment.
 For more rule information, see <https://godoc.org/github.com/robfig/cron>.